How to Maintain Your Contract

 If you fail to meet your contract requirements, your contract may be cancelled, or your option not exercised.

 Some of these requirements include:

 - Reporting sales and remiting the Industrial Funding Fee (IFF) to GSA.
 Sales reports and the IFF (currently 0.75 percent of total sales) are both due 30 days after the end of each quarter.
 Visit the 72A Quarterly Reporting System for more information.

 - Participating in Contractor Assistance Visits (CAVs).
 These are site visits by GSA’s Industrial Operations Analysts (IOA) that occur at least twice during a five-year contract period.
 CAVs are intended to help contractors get the most from their contract.
 The Administrative Contracting Officer (ACO) will issue a Report Card with feedback on your contract compliance.

 - Keeping representations and certifications up to date.
 These include the System for Award Management (SAM) and other certifications made when your company responds to a Schedules solicitation.
 Most certifications will require an annual update.
 If you are a small business, be sure to update your size status and applicable North American Industry Classification System (NAICS) codes annually.

 Preparing an offer is not the only time there are administrative tasks to complete.
 New GSA Schedule contractors must also complete important contract administration tasks when building a customer base.
 They include:

-- Create, distribute, and maintain your company price list.
+- Creating, distributing, and maintaining your company price list.
 Within six months of contract award, new contractors must upload their current approved price list to GSAAdvantage!®, GSA’s online shopping and ordering system.
 Forward two copies of your price list to your GSA Procurement Contracting Officer (PCO) within 30 days of award.
 Keep the information on GSA Advantage!® current throughout the contract life.